percona/percona-server/doc/source/tokudb/tokudb_installation.rst

 ``libjemalloc`` library
 --------------------------------------------------------------------------------

-|TokuDB| storage engine requires ``libjemalloc`` library 3.3.0 or
+*TokuDB* storage engine requires ``libjemalloc`` library 3.3.0 or greater.
-greater.
 If the version in the distribution repository is lower than that you can use one from :ref:`Percona Software Repositories
 <installation>` or download it from somewhere else.

-If the ``libjemalloc`` wasn't installed and enabled before it will be automatically installed when installing the |TokuDB| storage engine package by using the :program:`apt`` or :program:`yum` package manager, but |Percona Server| instance should be restarted for ``libjemalloc`` to be loaded.
+If the ``libjemalloc`` wasn't installed and enabled before it will be automatically installed when installing the *TokuDB* storage engine package by using the :program:`apt`` or :program:`yum` package manager, but *Percona Server for MySQL* instance should be restarted for ``libjemalloc`` to be loaded.
 This way ``libjemalloc`` will be loaded with ``LD_PRELOAD``.
 You can also enable ``libjemalloc`` by specifying :variable:`malloc-lib` variable in the ``[mysqld_safe]`` section of